 Editor – modify two last paragraphs of 10.2.6.2.4 as follows:

-In order for a STA to learn the WS of another STA within the BSS, the STA may send an Information Request frame to the other STA or to the AP or PCP as defined in 10.30.1 (Information Request and Response(11ad)).
+In order for a STA to learn the WS and Awake Window of another STA within the BSS, the STA may send an Information Request frame to the other STA or to the AP or PCP as defined in 10.30.1 (Information Request and Response(11ad)).
+Every time the STA indicated in the Information Request’s Subject Address field changes its WS with the AP or PCP, the AP or PCP shall inform the STA that requested the information by transmitting an unsolicited Information Response frame with the updated DMG(#2022) Wakeup Schedule element. (#3261)

 If the Information Request frame is transmitted to the AP or PCP and the STA indicated in the Information

 Request’s Subject Address field does not have an established WS with the AP or PCP, the AP or PCP shall set the length of the DMG(#2022) Wakeup Schedule element to 0 in the Information Response frame.
-Every

-time the STA indicated in the Information Request’s Subject Address field changes its WS with the AP or

-PCP, the AP or PCP shall inform the STA that requested the information by transmitting an unsolicited

-Information Response frame with the updated DMG(#2022) Wakeup Schedule element. (#3261)

 References: